OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 To mount this ConfigMap as a volume, the `ConfigMap name` would be set to `special-config`.

-To expose the `special.level` key as a file called `my-special-level.txt`, an item would be added with the `Key` of `special.level` and a `Path` of `my-special-level.txt`.
+To expose the `special.level` key as a file called `my-special-level.txt`, an item is added with the `Key` of `special.level` and a `Path` of `my-special-level.txt`.

 If this Volume resource is mounted by a container under the directory `/data`, the file `/data/my-special-level.txt` would have the contents of `very`.

 #### Secret

-The [Secret Volume resource](http://g.octopushq.com/KubernetesSecretVolume) exposes the data saving in a [Secret resource](http://g.octopushq.com/KubernetesSecretResource) as files in a container.
+The [Secret Volume resource](http://g.octopushq.com/KubernetesSecretVolume) exposes the data saved in a [Secret resource](http://g.octopushq.com/KubernetesSecretResource) as files in a container.

 The `Secret name` field defines the name of the Secret resource that is to be exposed.